DmitryOlshansky/no-bullshit-elastic/README.md

 ## Preparations

-First if you are on Linux it's ideal as I'll use Ubuntu myself.
+First if you are on Linux it's ideal as I use Ubuntu myself.
 Windows is "mostly" fine.
-MacOS can be as easy as Linux but it's your call I never used ElasticSearch there.
+MacOS can be as easy as Linux but it's your call, I never used ElasticSearch there.

 Dependencies and quick checks.
 The full list of downloads  is:
 - [Python 3](https://www.python.org/downloads/) - download from website if you are on Windows
-- Java, use packages on Linux, homebrew on MacOS and install from Oracle on Windows
+- Java, use packages on Linux, [homebrew](https://brew.sh/) on MacOS and install from Oracle website on Windows
 - [ElasticSearch](https://www.elastic.co/downloads/) use ZIP for Windows, tar.gz for Linux/MacOS.
-Use any version you'd like in 6.x line.
+Pick version you'd like in 6.x line.
 - curl or other HTTP client - GUI, console or browser extensions
 - code editor as we don't need IDE, notepad might work but something better is preferable.